pospi/talk-solidity-blockchain-intro/solidity-notes.md

 Having written C, C++ and Java but also having written JavaScript using functional methodologies it's easy to see how Solidity *could* be leveraged to build rock-solid Dapps.
 It's also easy to see how you can shoot yourself in the foot with it.
 Some code smells we seem to be repeating here:

 - Contracts in Solidity are basically like *"mixins"* in JavaScript.
-Without a well-defined standard library, name collisions and cluttered contract namespaces seem inevitable.
+Even with a well-defined standard library, name collisions and cluttered contract namespaces seem inevitable.
 - In my experience, shadowing and implicit state access between scope is always a bad idea.
 Always.
 I would like to see a compiler error where two variable names conflict.
 - Being super strict with types and then automatically typecasting a complex `account` object over a 160-bit integer seems like an odd choice :/
 - Creating a paradigm where monolithic contracts are the norm for efficiency reasons is bad for code quality and logic isolation reasons.
 I don't know if this is happening or what the solution is, but that mindset should be avoided...

 ???
+Note that "a better language" likely depends on what you need.
+A formally verifiable one is probably going to be slower- but if Tezos is POS at release then it'll be way faster than Ethereum's POW anyway.

+A discussion on proof-based languages for smart contracts: https://www.youtube.com/watch?v=3mgaDpuMSc0&feature=youtu.be&t=46m20s

 :TODO: test if name collisions do in fact happen

-A discussion on proof-based languages for smart contracts: https://www.youtube.com/watch?v=3mgaDpuMSc0&feature=youtu.be&t=46m20s